What is Agile Software Development and How is it Essential?

 The system and software design phase determines what the solution will do, based on the requirements.
 The test team will also develop their testing strategy during this phase.

 The development phase consists of creating and testing features in addition to scheduling iterations for deployment, based on the iterative and incremental development (IID) approach.
 The first iteration is called iteration 0, which has no features.
-However, it does establish the foundation for development, including the finalization of contracts, environmental preparation and funding.
+However, it does establish the foundation for developing software, including the finalization of contracts, environmental preparation and funding.

 Each feature is tested against the requirements during the testing phase to ensure it meets the customer’s needs.
 Many types of testing exist under Agile practices, including unit testing, integration testing, system testing and acceptance testing.